ObolNetwork/charon/README.md

 ## Project Status

 See [dvt.obol.tech](https://dvt.obol.tech/) for the latest status of the Obol Network including which upstream consensus clients and which downstream validators are supported.

+## Version compatibility

+Considering (semver)[https://semver.org] as the project's versioning scheme, two given versions of Charon are:
+ - **compatible** if their `MAJOR` number is the same, `MINOR` and `PATCH` numbers differ
+ - **incompatible** if their `MAJOR` number differs

+There are several reasons to justify a new `MAJOR` release:
+ - a new Ethereum hardfork
+ - modifications to the internal P2P network or consensus mechanism requiring deep changes to the codebase

+The `charon dkg` subcommand **is excluded** from this node: all peers should use the same version of Charon for the DKG process.